 • 1pm check‐out time

 The innovative and much acclaimed Library Hotel Collection now has seven properties in varying stages of development, including four Manhattan properties: the book-lovers paradise, the Library Hotel on 41st and Madison Avenue, the country French-Style Hotel Elysée on East 54th and Madison Avenue, the retro glamorous Hotel Giraffe on 26th and Park Avenue South, and the Moroccan-motif Casablanca Hotel on West 43rd Street, just off Broadway.
 The Library Hotel Collection also launched the Aria Hotel Prague in 2004, which was recently ranked the #1 hotel in the Czech Republic on TripAdvisor’s Travelers Choice Awards.
-The Aria Hotel Budapest, our newest gem which is dedicated to music lovers, opened in March 2015 and the upcoming Hotel X Toronto is slated to open mid-2016.
+The Aria Hotel Budapest, our newest gem which is dedicated to music lovers, and Hotel X Toronto taking reservations for February 2018.

 Due to its “Service is Marketing” philosophy, the Library Hotel Collection accomplished something remarkable that no other hotel group has achieved before, with all four New York City hotels continuously ranked in TripAdvisor among the top 10 hotels in New York City, this amongst some 440 listed hotel properties.
 At one time, the four hotels were ranked in all top four spots in New York City.
 All four hotels were also awarded Certificates of Excellence from TripAdvisor, with the Casablanca Hotel winning three Travelers Choice Awards: One was for Best Service USA and twice for Top 25 Hotels in the USA.
 Library Collection Hotel properties have also received high rankings and awards from Fodors, US News and World Report, TrustScore, the Global Review Index and many more.